dbpedia/dbpedia-lookup/lookup-searcher/README.md

 If `true`, a match on this field only counts if the field value matches the query string exactly.
 Defaults to `false`.
 Can be overriden via HTTP query parameter using the field name followed by the string `Exact` (e.g. `...&labelExact=true` when searching on the field `label`).

 #### allowPartialMatch
+Before matching the query string is tokenized.
+If set to `false`, a field will only count as matched if all query tokens match the field.
+If `true`, the field will match if at least one query token matches the field.
+Can be overriden via HTTP query parameter using the field name followed by the string `AllowPartialMatch` (e.g. `...&labelAllowPartialMatch=true` when searching on the field `label`).

 #### queryByDefault
 If `true`, all queries sent with the [query](#query) parameter will be matched against this field.